4

 Motor

-P.S.- “CHP” refers to “continuous horse power” and means how much power the motor can sustain.
-It’s a better indicator of motor performance than HP.
+P.S.- “CHP” refers to “continuous horse power” and means how much power the motor can sustain over time (which is generally a better indicator of motor performance than “HP”, which often refers to max, short-term power).

-Anyway, having a stronger motor is preferred because the motor won’t have to work as hard to power your workout.
+Anyway, having a stronger motor is preferred because the motor won’t have to work as hard to power your workouts.

-This usually results in a smoother feel- most people don’t want to feel the motor struggling to maintain a 4 mph pace.
+This usually results in a smoother feel and I’m assuming most people don’t want to feel their motor struggling to maintain a 4 mph pace.

-And since the stronger motor doesn’t have to work as hard to maintain the same speed, it should last longer than the weaker motor.
+And since the stronger motor doesn’t have to work as hard to maintain the same speed, it should last longer than the weaker motor as well.

-Personally, I would shoot for at least a 3.0 CHP motor, especially if you want to run.
+Personally, I would shoot for at least a 3.0 CHP motor, especially if you want to run regularly, but if you plan on walking (or light jogging) only, a weaker motor can get the job done.

 But there are several great treadmills in this price range that offer 3.0 CHP motors, so there’s really no reason to settle for a weaker motor.